-I am surprised at the number of parents who join our Preemie Child Mailing List who didn't notice any issues related to prematurity until their children hit school.
+Response #1: I am surprised at the number of parents who join the Preemie Child group who didn't notice any issues related to prematurity until their children hit school.
 Examples of school issues are social skills, attention or specific learning problems such as math.
 These new issues are sometimes a problem in all subjects but more often it is just a few areas of difficulty (e.g., math) or types of difficulty (e.g., motor planning) that seem to crop up as school pressure increases.
-Some kids, like my son, get more diagnoses as time goes on - like LD or mild autism.
+Some kids, like my son, get more diagnoses as time goes on - like learning disabilities or mild autism.

-My preemies are the same age.
-They will be 15 in November and were both just over a pound a half at birth.
+Response #3: My will be 15 in November and were both just over a pound a half at birth.
 One did struggle in school for a few years but 8th grade turned her around completely.
 She is so focused on what she wants to do as an adult that she is working hard.
 Both of my girls are in high school and taking advanced classes.
 One has very mild cerebral palsy but is handling marching band (8 hours a week 0f practice) much better than I ever could!

 Response #4: My son is now 7 1/2 and in first grade.
 After being told for years that we had a "miracle" child (i.e. relatively few health problems after 18 months), we have only recently awakened to the "second life" of a preemie-when the survivor enters school.
 We are becoming as involved in his development as we once were in his health.
 We are all determined to provide as good support scholastically as we did medically.
 My only regret is that the practitioners dropped us because our son was doing so "well".
 Thanks this site, I can voice this and help others.
 I am glad that I did not awaken too late!